Are bagels vegan? As with so many bakery products, most people assume yes, but actually, that’s not always the case.

 - Monoglycerides and diglycerides

 Now that you’ve learned how to identify whether a bagel is vegan or not, you just need to be mindful of your vegan bagel toppings.
-If you’re out and about and want a bagel sandwich, some easy go-to vegan options are smashed avocado, or hummus, or peanut butter as a base.
+If you’re out and about and want a bagel sandwich, some easy go-to vegan options are a classic bagel with smashed avocado, hummus, vegan cream cheese (such as Kite Hill), or peanut butter as a base.

 Certified vegan bagels